-Affiliate marketing is simply the practice of promoting products that another company makes so you can get a percentage of the sales.
+Affiliate marketing is simply the practice of finding a product to promote that another company makes so you can get a percentage of the sales.
 Think about some of your favorite bloggers.
-Whether they blog about food, fashion, lifestyle, or the topic of blogging itself, chances are they have affiliate links embedded into their blog posts.
+Whether they blog about food, fashion, lifestyle, or the topic of blogging itself, chances are they have affiliate text links embedded into their blog posts.

 Here are a few pros and cons to help you determine if affiliate marketing is right for you:

-We mentioned this briefly above but you don’t have full control over the product you are selling when you become an affiliate.
+We mentioned this already, but as an affiliate you don’t have full control over the product you sell.
 If a blog reader follows your affiliate link, purchases a product, and has a bad customer experience, they could reflect that negative sentiment onto you for introducing them to the company.

 This is why it’s so important only to promote products that you actually use or really believe in.
-If you become an affiliate for products you haven’t researched, you may find yourself in hot water based on a customer experience that had nothing to do with you.
+If not, you may find yourself in hot water from a customer experience that had nothing to do with you.
 Just be wary before you sign up for an affiliate program!

-While affiliate marketing may seem like a “get rich quick” tactic, it’s anything but.
-It’s great to use it in order to monetize free content you are already creating but it takes more than a few links to generate a substantial amount of income.
-You will also want to be strategic about the companies you market because some give you a larger commission than others.
+While the affiliate marketing channel may seem like a “get rich quick” tactic, it’s anything but.
+It’s great to use it in order to monetize free content you are already create.
+But it takes more than a few links to generate a substantial amount of income.
+You will also want to be strategic about the companies you market.
+Some give you a larger commission than others.

-The possibilities behind affiliate marketing are endless, making it one of the most hands-off ways you can earn income through your website.
+Affiliate marketing possibilities are endless, making it one of the most hands-off ways you can earn income through your website.
 If you are already creating great free content, affiliate marketing is a way to monetize it almost on autopilot.

-Even though you aren’t creating and distributing a product through your business, you can still make a hefty amount from strategic affiliate marketing!
+Even though you aren’t creating a product, you can still make a hefty amount from strategic affiliate marketing channels!